strxnge-effects/neogities/readme.md

    .git)
 2. copy `pre-commit` and `pre-push` to `.git/hooks`
-3. n then just do all your git stuff same as normal. every time you push to your repo the modified files will also be uploaded to neocities :)
+3. n then just do all your git stuff same as normal. every time you push to your remote repo the changes will also be reflected on neocities :)

-this works by writing a list of modified files to `status.txt` every time you commit, so you might want to add that to your gitignore.
+remember to add `status.txt` to your gitignore so it doesn't get updated every time!

 ### note for linux users